JosephNdegwa/3d-button/README.md

 # Button Effect

-A simple web-page design for buttons with 3D effects.
+A simple web-page to practice design for buttons with 3D effects.

 ## Author
 Joseph Ndegwa

 ## Setup and installation
-Navigate to `https://josephndegwa.github.io/3d-button/` and serve on the web.
+Navigate to this [link](https://josephndegwa.github.io/3d-button/) and serve on the web.

 ## Technologies
 * HTML